vipin-pstuff/DSA-notes/Python-DSA-notes/notes/04-array/15-3-two-dimensional-array.md

             - for reverse , will be O(n^2)
             - so ultimately , O(n^2) + O(n^2) = `O(n^2)`
         - space complexity is O(1)
+        - we have second approach to solve this problem , so explore it
     - code
         - transpose code
             ```cpp